 Ed joined the yard three years ago as Oliver’s assistant, having previously worked at Victor Dartnall’s and Dan Skelton’s.

 He has been a fantastic addition to the yard and a great asset to Oliver, working together to arrive at joint decisions.
 Ed did all of the feeding last year and the fact that the horses looked fantastic throughout the year was a credit to him.

 Oliver comments “Ed riding the majority of the horses also worked extremely well and allowed me to spend more time with the owners and discuss options with them”.

 Oliver added “He rode with a huge amount of confidence last season and I really love the way he rides.
 We were delighted when he won the North West Area Title in 2014”.

-This is Ryans third season with us since he came from The British Racing School.
+This is Ryans fourth season with us since he came from The British Racing School.
 He has completed his level 2 NVQ racehorse management and is now on to his NVQ level 3 in racehorse care.
 He is very hard working and a great member for the team.
 Through the summer Ryan did his Category A amateur course and had his first point to point rides in the 2014/2015 season.

 Dan joined us full time last year having worked at the yard for a few years during school holidays and weekends.
 He doesn’t come from a horse background and has therefore started from scratch but is now extremely competent around the yard and riding out.
-He is currently doing his NVQ 2 in Race Horse Care Management and will move on to his level 3 in Racehorse care.
+He has recently completed his NVQ 2 in Race Horse Care Management and will move on to his level 3 in Racehorse care.

 Former jockey Steve Wynne, who relinquished his trainers licence towards the end of 2010, is now in charge of Oliver’s father’s non-thoroughbred hunters and Oliver values his contribution also.
 “Steve’s a great support, it is reassuring to have such an experienced second opinion,” says Oliver.